ARMSTRONG RAILS TO TRAILS ASSN

 * * *

 Monetary donations in any amount are always welcome and will be used to support the mission of the Armstrong Rails to Trails Association and the Armstrong Trail.
+If you would like your donation to support a specific project please indicate this when making a donation.
 Donations can be sent to: Armstrong Rails to Trails Association, PO Box 422, Kittanning, PA 16201

 CHIP’N TRAIL PROJECT

 The goal of the CHIP’N TRAIL Project is to provide trail advocates the opportunity to “CHIP IN” to purchase limestone “CHIPS” to “CHIP AWAY” the roughness on the missing links in the Armstrong Trail.
-CLICK HERE to donate
+Donations will be designated towards the purchase, delivery, spreading and compacting crushed limestone into a smoother riding surface on the unimproved sections of the non-motorized Armstrong Trail.
+Funds may also be used to maintain existing trail.

 * * *